googleapis/google-cloud-go/internal/README.md

 ### Updating OwlBot SHA

-If you want to do this manually run the following commands:
+You may want to manually update the which version of the post processor will be used -- to do this you need to update the SHA in the OwlBot lock file.
+Star by running the following commands:

 ```bash
 docker pull gcr.io/cloud-devrel-public-resources/owlbot-go:latest
 docker inspect --format='{{index .RepoDigests 0}}' gcr.io/cloud-devrel-public-resources/owlbot-go:latest
 ```

+This will give you a SHA.
+You can use this value to update the value in `.github/.OwlBot.lock.yaml`.

+*Note*: OwlBot will eventually open a pull request to update this value if it discovers a new version of the container.